FUE vs FUT

 RHRLI Are the Hair Restoration Experts

-Our surgeon, Dr. Baiju Gohil, is an expert in surgical hair restoration – using both the FUT and FUE processes.
-For FUE, we typically use the ARTAS® Robot to provided advanced precision.
-Dr. Gohil will examine your type of hair loss and make a recommendation based on your specific hair loss needs to create a natural-looking result.
+Our surgeon, Dr. Barsoumian, is an expert in surgical hair restoration – using both the FUT and FUE processes.
+For FUE, we typically use the ARTAS® Robot to provide advanced precision.
+Dr. Barsoumian will examine your type of hair loss and make a recommendation based on your specific hair loss needs to create a natural-looking result.
 RHRLI delivers great results and better client satisfaction.